starfi5h/DSP_Mod_Support/StatsUITweaks/README.md

 ## ChangeLogs

+\- v1.4.3: Fix right-click on navi button.
+Display astorId and factoryIdx on its tip (DSP 0.10.29.21904)
 \- v1.4.2: Fix star system duplicate in the filter with Bottleneck local system label (DSP 0.10.28.21172)
 \- v1.4.1: Fix error in OnLocateButtonRightClick
 \- v1.4.0: Add `DropDownCount` config option.
 Fix compat with Bottleneck 1.0.16